walkerthepal/DiscordDailyDJ/README.md

 * purge: unenrolls all users in the schedule and resets the schedule

-* settime \<time> : sets the time the user is pinged for song the day
+* timeset \<time> : sets the time the user is pinged for song the day.
+Format xx.xx.x (min/hr/weekday)

 * randomize: randomizes users in the schedule